nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `UI` component,

 * executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+* listens for changes to `VersionedModel` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Student` object residing in the `Model` and requires grades statistics from `Student` object in the `Model`.
+* depends on some classes in the `VersionedModel` component, as it displays `Student` object residing in the `VersionedModel` and requires grades statistics from `Student` object in the `VersionedModel`.

 ### Logic component